orrymr/blog_r/content/post/2020-07-20-zulu-article-uzoqhubeka-asebenzele-ekhaya-umantashe-osuleleke-ngecovid-19.md

 - <u>wezoku</u>Mbiwaphansi namandla - <u>in the affairs of</u> mining and energy
 - haqa - infect
 - vela - reveal
-- khishwa - take out
+- khishwa - taken out
 - mongameli - president
 - yihhovisi likamengameli - office of the president
 - kuthiwa - it is said